RoanBrand/MQTT-Siemens-S7-300/README.md

 *Work in Progress!*

+# Purpose and Possibilities
+MQTT is a popular communications protocol in the IoT space.
+Its demand on most types of networks and CPUs make it a good option for M2M applications.
+MQTT enabled devices can easily be configured to send a message anywhere in the world.

+##### What does this mean for PLCs & Industrial Automation?
+MQTT will enable a PLC to connect to the cloud without using proprietary hardware or protocols.
+PLC programmers can use it to build customized programs that send info to a web server, log plant data, and communicate with any other MQTT client device.
+Developers can use it to build customized dashboards (physical, website, or mobile device), providing valuable data for analytics and business.
+MQTT enabled IO could serve as an inexpensive alternative for the PLC. (although not recommended for mission critical IO and for safety reasons)

 ### Current State:
 At this time, this is working for CPU313C-2DP with CP343-1 Lean Ethernet module.
 I am locally connecting to a HiveMQ broker and controlling PLC outputs using published messages.
 I can also publish a hard coded message from the PLC.
+##### Currently Unsupported:

+- QoS 1 & 2
+- MQTT Username & Password
+- Will
+- Unsubscribe
+-

 # Requirements
 It should work with most S7-300 CPU's.